Animal fiber: Silk

 Silk is a "natural" protein fiber, some forms of which can be woven into textiles.
 The best-known type of silk is obtained from cocoons made by the larvae of the silkworm Bombyx mori reared in captivity.
 Rearing of silks is called sericulture.
 Degummed fibers from B. mori are 5-10 μm in diameter.
 The shimmering appearance for which silk is prized comes from the fibers' triangular prism-like cross-sectional structure which allows silk cloth to refract incoming light at different angles.

 The length of the silk fiber depends on how it has been prepared.
 Since the cocoon is made of one strand, if the cocoon is unwound carefully the fibers can be very long.

 Spider silk is the strongest natural fiber known.
 The strongest dragline silk is five times stronger than steel and three times tougher than Kevlar.
 It is also highly elastic, the silk of the ogre-faced spider can be stretched six times its original length without damage.
 As of 2005, there is no synthetic material in production that can match spider silk, but it is actively being sought by the U.S. military for such applications as body armor, parachutes and rope.
 Genetically engineered goats have been raised to produce spider silk in their milk at a cost of around $1,500 per gram.

 Wool

 Wool is fiber derived from animal fur.
-Sheep are the principal source of wool, but fiber made from the hair of other mammals, such as goats, alpacas, and rabbits, may also be called wool.
+Sheep are the principal source of wool, but fiber made from the hair of other mammals, such as alpacas, and rabbits, may also be called wool.